 - Quick extract method (not recommended)

-It’s important that you take precautions to make cannabis a weed tincture safely (remember that high proof alcohol vapors are very flammable).
+It’s important that you take precautions to make your weed or kief tincture safely (remember that high proof alcohol vapors are very flammable).
 It’s also important to know how to determine the potency of THC tinctures, how much you should take, and how to incorporate your marijuana extract into alcoholic drinks and edibles recipes.

 Each of the recipes below can be adjusted for different forms of marijuana including dried buds, kief, bubble hash, and weed concentrates such as rosin, butane hash oil (BHO), honey oil, dabs, shatter, etc.